International Whores' Day: Background

+In the 1970s, French police put sex workers under increasing pressure.
+The police repression forced them to work increasingly in secret.
+As a result, they had less protection, and there was more violence against sex workers.
+After two murders and the unwillingness of the government to improve the situation, sex workers in Lyon occupied the Saint-Nizier Church and went on strike.
+The striking workers sang political chants and demanded decent working conditions and an end to social stigma.

 The police cleared the church after eight days.
 The event marks the starting point of an international movement of sex workers for sex workers' rights.

 Germany

-A reading entitled "Women without rooms" in Bochum, Germany on 29 May 2011 documented that the situation of sex workers has not improved since 1975.
+A reading entitled "Women without rooms" in Bochum, Germany, on 29 May 2011, documented that the situation of sex workers has not improved since 1975.
 The reading was devoted to the sex workers of the neighbouring city of Dortmund, who are oppressed as the sex workers of Lyon were in 1975.